 Pigment dispersion syndrome and Heterochromia laser therapy

-The natural course of patients with pigment dispersion syndrome and pigmentary glaucoma has been well established.
-The disease is divided into four clinical stages.
+Patients diagnosed with pigment dispersion syndrome and pigmentary glaucoma have a clearly defined and well-documented progression of the disease.
+The illness is divided into four clinical phases.

-Pigment dispersion syndrome: In this stage, there is active pigment release and storage, which increases with exercise, stress, accommodation and mydriasis.
+Pigment dispersion syndrome refers to a medical condition characterized by the dispersion of pigment particles in the eye.
+During this stage, there is a significant release and storage of pigments, which is enhanced by exercise, stress, accommodation, and mydriasis.
 There is no temporary or permanent increase in intraocular pressure.

 Pigment dispersion syndrome with ocular hypertension: